ofTheo/ofxLeapMotion/README.md

 Description
 -----------

-ofxLeapMotion is an Open Frameworks addon for the LeapMotion that runs on Mac OSX.
+ofxLeapMotion is an Open Frameworks addon for the LeapMotion that runs on Mac OS X and Windows.
-Support for Windows and Linux is coming soon.
+A linux example is not included but should be easy to get working.

 Installation
 ------------